ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 # 1 Introduction

 Distributed Ledger Technology (CCSM) is the foundational enabler of a Baseline Protocol Instance (BPI) with no or limited trust assumptions.
-The requirements that a CCSM must satisfy for it to be used in a BPI as defined in the Baseline Standard fall in the following categories:
+The requirements that a CCSM must satisfy for it to be used in a BPI as defined in the Baseline Protocol Standard fall in the following categories:
 1. Security
 2. Privacy
 3. Scalability